LSD: Psychiatric disorders

 LSD was initially explored for psychiatric use due to its structural similarity to the neurotransmitter serotonin and its safety profile.
 In the 1950s and 1960s, it was used in psychiatry to enhance psychotherapy, known as psychedelic therapy.
 In the United States, the earliest research began in the 1950s.
 Albert Kurland and his colleagues published research on LSD's therapeutic potential to treat schizophrenia.
 In Canada, Humphry Osmond and Abram Hoffer completed LSD studies as early as 1952.
 Some psychiatrists, such as Ronald A. Sandison, who pioneered its use at Powick Hospital in England, believed that LSD was especially useful at helping patients to "unblock" repressed subconscious material through other psychotherapeutic methods, and also for treating alcoholism.
 One study concluded, "The root of the therapeutic value of the LSD experience is its potential for producing self-acceptance and self-surrender," presumably by forcing the user to face issues and problems in that individual's psyche.
-By the 1960s however, controversies surrounding "hippie" counterculture began to deplete institutional support for continued studies.
+By the 1960s, however, controversies surrounding "hippie" counterculture began to deplete institutional support for continued study.

 In 2001, the United States Drug Enforcement Administration (DEA) stated that LSD "produces no aphrodisiac effects, does not increase creativity, has no lasting positive effect in treating alcoholics or criminals, does not produce a "model psychosis", and does not generate immediate personality change."

 In more recent years, there has been renewed clinical research on and interest in LSD for potential therapeutic uses.
 This has been supported by several organizations, including the Multidisciplinary Association for Psychedelic Studies (MAPS), the Beckley Foundation, the Heffter Research Institute, and the Albert Hofmann Foundation, which exist to fund, encourage, and coordinate research into the medicinal and spiritual uses of LSD and related psychedelics.

 New clinical LSD experiments in humans started in 2009 for the first time in 35 years.
 As the drug is illegal in many areas of the world, potential medical uses have historically been difficult to study.
 Investigational uses of LSD include the treatment of alcoholism, anxiety, and depression, among other conditions.
 Another use is alleviation of anxiety in terminally ill cancer patients.
+A single dose of LSD may temporarily reduce alcohol abuse and some psychiatric symptoms, but evidence is limited and unreliable due to methodological flaws and unclear causation.